 8. THE BOOK IS ACTUALLY THE FIRST OF A SERIES.

 Although the other four novels are not as well known as A Wrinkle in Time, the “Time Quintet” is a favorite of science fiction fans.
 The series, written over a period of nearly 30 years, follows the Murry family’s continuing battle over evil forces.

-The author revealed how she felt about all this sniping in a 2001 New York Times interview.
-She brushed it aside, saying, “'It seems people are willing to damn the book without reading it.
+The author revealed how she felt about all this sniping in a 2001 interview with The New York Times.
+She brushed it aside, saying, “It seems people are willing to damn the book without reading it.
 Nonsense about witchcraft and fantasy.
 First I felt horror, then anger, and finally I said, 'Ah, the hell with it.'
 It's great publicity, really.''